shajai63/Student-Registration/README.md

-Student Registration System
+# Student Registration

+# Technologies Used:
-Technologies Used: Spring Boot, MySQL
+  Spring Boot, MySQL

+# Description:
-Description: Developed a student registration system that allows for adding, editing, and removing student information.
-Implemented CRUD operations with a MySQL database for efficient data management.
+  Developed a student registration system that allows for adding, editing, and removing student information.
+Implemented CRUD operations with a MySQL database for efficient data
+  management.